MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/set-the-data-type-of-a-column-ssas-tabular.md

 ---
 title: "Column data type in an Analysis Services tabular model | Microsoft Docs"
-description: Learn how to manually modify the data type of a column to change how data is stored.
+description: Learn how to manually modify the data type of a column to change how data is stored. ms.date: 01/29/2020 ms.prod: sql ms.technology: analysis-services
-description:
-ms.date: 01/29/2020
-ms.prod: sql
-ms.technology: analysis-services